Let’s wrap up homeschooling for the year! I promise it doesn’t have to be stressful at all.

-There are plenty of times that schoolwork doesn’t come in the form of single papers to be filed away easily as they are completed.
-When my children are working through a workbook, for instance, I will typically leave all the pages in the workbook and simply file the entire workbook in the appropriate hanging file once it’s finished.
+There are plenty of times that schoolwork doesn’t come in the form of single papers to be filed away easily.
+For instance, when my children are working through a workbook, I will typically leave all the pages in the workbook and simply file the entire workbook in the appropriate hanging file once it’s finished.

-As another example, while we’re working on themed learning like a unit study, we’ll keep all the related work in special themed folders or notebooks that DO NOT go in the box until the entire study is finished.
-I usually allow my children to decorate the cover of a folder, notebook, or lapbook so that it stands out as THE special place to collect all the themed items and then those fancy themed folders/notebooks are finally filed away in the appropriate places in the box at the end of the study.
+Another example is when we’re working on themed learning like a unit study.
+We keep all the related work in special themed folders or notebooks that DO NOT go in the box until the entire study is finished.
+I usually allow my children to decorate the cover of a folder, notebook, or lapbook so that it stands out as THE special place to collect all the themed items.
+Those fancy-themed folders and notebooks are finally filed away in the appropriate places in the box at the end of the study.

-For bigger projects or activities that don’t really have anything to file (like a field trip, recipes, or experiments), I sometimes like to take pictures and file those in the folders.
+For bigger projects or activities that don’t really have anything to file – like field trips, recipes, or experiments – I sometimes take pictures to file in the folders.

 It’s the End of the Homeschool Year.
 Now What?